romancin/rutorrent-flood-docker/README.md

 Also includes MaterialDesign theme as an option.

+01/08/2018: NEW: Includes Pyrocore/rtcontrol - http://pyrocore.readthedocs.io/en/latest/index.html

+You need to run pyrocore commands with user "abc", which is who runs rtorrent, so use "su - abc" after connecting container before using pyrocore commands.
+If you already have torrents in your rtorrent docker instance, you have to add extra information before usinf pyrocore, check here: http://pyrocore.readthedocs.io/en/latest/setup.html in the "Adding Missing Data to Your rTorrent Session" topic.

 Tested and working on Synology and QNAP, but should work on any x86_64 devices.

 Instructions: